StefFrustagli/sfrustagli-freelance-journalist/README.md

 - As a publication commissioning editor, I expect to gain an overview of Stefania's writing style and the publications she has contributed to.
 She has pitched me an article idea, and I have to decide whether to accept it and commission a piece.
 - As a freelance journalist myself, I'm interested in reading more about some of the other journalists' activities.
 - As a reader, I'm interested in Stefania's articles and keen to learn more about her writing activity.

-### I can achieve my goal most effectively through this website because:

-- It groups and shows my work in one page;

-- It's essential and easy to navigate;

-- It lists my contact information and social media accounts;

-- It features a distinctive llustration to attract viewers' attention.

 ## Design